-Monarda, a lovely scented summer flowering plant which is irresistible to gardeners and bees.
-There are perennial and annual varieties and for best value select the perennial varieties to come again each year.
+Monard is a lovely aromatic summer flowering herbaceous perennial wich is irresistible to bees, and to lots of gardeners.
+There are both perennial and annual varieties of Monarda, but most commonly grown and widely available for best value select the perennial varieties which come again each year.

 Monarda is long flowering and fully hardy, it is tolerant only of light shade and is really a sun loving perennial.
-It is tolerant of moist soil and if grown in very dry conditions it can be prone to powdery mildew.
+Monarda will tolerant moist soil and if grown in very dry conditions, it's prone to powdery mildew.
 Like many aromatic plants it dislikes excessive winter wet.
-It is a bit picky in where to plant it, neither too wet or too dry, but essentially easy and maintenance free in the right spot.
+This makes Monarda a bit picky as to where to plant it, neither too wet nor too dry, but essentially its wants to be planted on well-drained soil in a sunny position and if planted right, it is easy and maintenance free.

-Monarda will attract bees and butterflies and flowers in the summer.
+Monarda will attract bees and butterflies all summer long.
 It does not need staking, most varieties grow to around 1m although there are some newer, dwarf varieties now available.

-Regular dead heading will encourage long flowering and before flowering it is possible to cut it back which will make for a more compact plant and later flowering.
-Reduce by about one third in May- more about the Chelsea Chop.
+Regular dead heading will encourage long flowering.
+It is possible to Chelsea Chop Monarda before flowering which will make for a more compact plant and which will flower later than otherwise would be the case.
+Reduce height by about one third in May- more about how and when to do the Chelsea Chop.

-The common names are Bee Balm, as it has great allure to the bees, and also Bergamot because the leaves are scented and when rubbed it is said they smell similar to the Bergamot oranges.
-Some varieties can be very short lived perennial, annuals really, such as 'Bergamo'.
-Illustrated above right M. 'Squaw' which is long lasting.
+Monarda's common names are Bee Balm, as it has great allure to the bees, and also Bergamot because the leaves are scented and when rubbed it is said they smell similar to the Bergamot oranges.
+Some varieties can be short-lived perennials, almost annuals really, such as 'Bergamo'.
+Others, as illustrated above right M. 'Squaw' are more long lasting.